-- · Connectivity to relevant devices-display with an LVDS receiver. - Arranging the data as required by the external display receiver and by LVDS display standards. - Synchronization and control capabilities.
+- · Connectivity to relevant devices-display with an LVDS receiver. - Arranging the data as required by the external display receiver and by LVDS display standards. - · Synchronization and control capabilities.

-12.1.1 Connecting an LVDS panel to the i.MX 8
+12.1.1 Connecting an LVDS panel to the i.MX 8 and i.MX 93

-The LVDS interface on i.MX 8 and 8M Plus is implemented with the DRM display framework.
+The LVDS interface on i.MX 8, i.MX 8M Plus, and i.MX 93 is implemented with the DRM display framework.
 This LVDS interface works with the Mixel on i.MX QuadMax and the Mixel Combo on the i.MX 8QuadXPlus both using the it6263 encoder.
+The LVDS interface works with an LVDS PHY designed by NXP on i.MX 93 and may connect with the it6263 bridge.
 Both support 1080p resolution.
-The connection to the it6263 is set up with a device tree such as fsl-imx8qxp-mek-it6263-lvds0-dual-channel.dts found in the kernel repository in arch/arm64/boot/dts/freescale.
+The connection to the it6263 is set up wtih a device tree such as fsl-imx8qxp-mek-it6263-lvds0-dual-channel.dts found in the kernel repository in arch/arm64/boot/dts/freescale.